touseefahmed6/Star-Rating-Page-/README.md

-# TextUtils-React
+# Star-Rating-Page
-TextUtils is a React-App which has mutliple functionalties you can check it, and can comment if any issue occures.
+Star Rating Page is a simple Web page.